 Amish Egg Noodles

-These noodles will serve 6 as a side dish, but you could easily add some cooked, shredded chicken in the pan at the same time you add the noodles and turn this into a main dish.
+These noodles will serve 6 as a side dish, but you could easily add some cooked, shredded chicken and a little Parmesan to turn this into a main dish.

 - 28 ounces chicken broth

 - 1 chicken bouillon cube

 - 1 teaspoon parsley flakes

 In a large pan, brown two tablespoons of butter over medium heat.

 Pour the chicken stock and bouillon cube into the pan and bring to a boil.

 Add the egg noodles to the chicken stock and return to a boil.
 Cover the pot and remove from the heat.

 Let the noodles set for 30 minutes, stirring every 10 minutes or so.